gasparka/thesis/docs/python_bindings2.rst

 It is a good choice as it is powerful element yet not very complex.
 Last chapter of this thesis peresents more serious use cases.

+.. note:: The first half of this chapter uses 'integers' as base type in order to keep the examples
+    simple.
+Second half starts using fixed-point numbers, that ade default for Pyha.

 Model based design
 ------------------